openmelody/mt-plugin-configassistant/README.md

   informational only.
 Only the `label`, `hint`, `order`, and `fieldset` keys are valid with this field type.

-* `tagged-entries` - Produces a pull down menu of entries tagged a certain way.
+* `tagged-entry` - Produces a pull down menu of entries tagged a certain way.
 This type supports the following additional attributes: `lastn` and `tag-filter`.